rajanil/fastStructure/README.md

 Each setup will create some .c and .so (shared object) files.
 This setup may give some warnings, which are OK.
-If you get errors that indicate the build failed, this might be because the LD_LIBRARY_PATH, CFLAGS, LDFLAGS environment variables are set incorrectly.
+If you get errors that indicate the build failed, this might be because the wrong compiler is being used or environment variables (like LD_LIBRARY_PATH) are set incorrectly.
+To use a specific gcc compiler, you can do the following:

+    CC=</path/to/compiler> python setup.py build_ext --inplace

 ## Executing the code